KushalVenkatesh/recommendation-engine-example/README.md

 ![Record with LDT](Record_with_without_LDT.png)

 In this example we are using a Large Stack to store movie recommendations.
-Large Stack objects (lstack) are particularly suited for tracking current user behavior or time series data like tweet streams , products viewed, websites visited or recommendations made.
+Large Stack objects (lstack) are particularly suited for tracking current user behavior or time series data like tweet streams, products viewed, websites visited or recommendations made.
 All recent activity is prepended or pushed on the stack and decisions are made based on processing recent data, in-database.
 These objects are accessed using client-side lstack functions - push, peek, filter - which in turn call server-side UDFs to read and write data.
 The push and peek functions can be enhanced to transform values before they are written or filter values before they are returned.
 Large Stack Data is pushed onto the top of the stack and, potentially, flows off the end if a fixed capacity is defined.

 ![Large Stack](LDT_Record_LStack.png)